kyleostboe/obsidian-quartz-template/source/content/index.md

 title: KYKLOSOPHIA
 ---

 Welcome!
-My name's Kyle Ostboe (bossboe).
-This is a public vault for my research, writing, and artwork :)
+This is a public vault for Kyle Ostboe's research, writing, and artwork :)

 **To Yin:**